dvdjg/mcp-office/README.md

 npm run test:e2e # Assuming this script is configured in package.json
 ```

-Alternatively, you can run all tests, including unit and integration tests, using the standard test command:
+Alternatively, you can run all types of tests (unit, integration, and e2e) using the standard test command:

 ```bash
 npm test